-Many, if not most, positions come with a highly specific skill set requirement, whether it’s mastery of programs like QuickBooks or public speaking and presentation skills.
-However, there are some job skills, both hard and soft, which are nearly universally in demand.
+Many, if not most, positions come with a highly specific skill set requirement, whether it’s mastery of programs like QuickBooks or public speaking.
+However, there are some valuable job skills, both hard and soft, which are nearly universally in demand.

-From developing the ability to work well with team members of all backgrounds to navigating the social media waters, here are six essential job skills regardless of the industry or role you work in:
+From developing the ability to work well with team members of all backgrounds to navigating the social media waters, here are six of the most valuable job skills regardless of the industry or role you work in:

 1. Communication skills

 Perhaps the most in-demand soft skill is the ability to communicate across the board: in person, over the phone, and via reports and emails.
 This requires understanding how to tailor your language depending on the audience.
 For example, you wouldn’t summarize a financial report to the IT department the same way you’d explain it to the board of directors.

 2. Customer service skills

 These valuable job skills include the ability both to bring in new customers and to keep current clients happy.
 Workers with strong customer service skills know how to use positive, customer-focused language, and have developed an instinct for sensing a client’s mood and needs.
 In addition to empathy and a deep knowledge of your product or service, working well with customers requires a good deal of patience.

 We can help you find your next job: